Robust Covariance and Scatter Matrix Estimation under Huber's Contamination Model

 Specifically, one may trim the data points according to their depths and use the remaining ones to estimate the covariance \citep{donoho1982breakdown,liu1999multivariate}.
-Though the notion of Tukey's depth is closely related to covariance matrix estimation, there has not been a concept of depth function directly defined on positive semi-definite matrices, to the best of our knowledge.
-The matrix depth defined in (\ref{eq:defmatrixdep}) offers such an option.
-It provides an alternative way and perhaps a more natural way for robust covariance matrix estimation than the data peeling procedure.
-Later, we will define several variants of the matrix depth that take into account the high dimensional structures such as bandedness and sparsity.
+One may also estimate the covariance through a weighted average with weights that are functions of depths \citep{zuo2005depth}.
+Though the notion of Tukey's depth is closely related to covariance matrix estimation, depth functions that are directly defined on positive semi-positive matrices are not well explored in the literature.
+The need for such a concept has been mentioned in \cite{serfling2004} based on a general framework of location depth functions by \cite{mizera2002depth,Mizera2004}.
+A proposal that is close in spirit to ours is \cite{zhang2002some}, which also uses the projection idea in Tukey's location depth.
+The matrix depth defined in (\ref{eq:defmatrixdep}) offers another option.
+Later, we will also define several variants of the matrix depth that take into account the high dimensional structures such as bandedness and sparsity.
 Those matrix depth functions are powerful tools for robust estimation of structured covariance matrices.